Beyoncé's Cryptic New Instagram Is Promising A

 Beyoncé, what are you doing to us?!
-Yesterday, the singer posted a super-cryptic short video to her Instagram, opening up a world of speculation.
+The singer just posted a super-cryptic short video to her Instagram, opening up a world of speculation.

 The clip just shows Beyoncé, styled to the nines as she deserves, slowly raising her head off her arms to an echoing sound effect.
 The soft voiceover whispers, “What am I gonna do, though?
 What am I gonna do?”
 Then, cut to black — LEMONADE.